 Object Caching

 WordPress has built-in object caching but, object cache is non-persistent by default.
 This means that data stored in the cache resides in memory only and only for the duration of the request.
-Powered Cache comes with several different object cache backend to saving persistent.
+Powered Cache comes with several different object cache backends to save persistent.
 Memcache Requirements: A Memcached server and the PECL Memcache extension.
 Memcache […]

 Caching on Ecommerce